 Just like human beings, smartphones get sick too.
 Viruses can bring them down, forcing our handsets to call in sick, or go to work feeling under the weather.
 At least, this is what anti-virus software developers would have you believe.
+You might ask yourself if antivirus for Android necessary?.
 I’m here to investigate the importance of smartphone antivirus protection, what it is, what it does and whether you need to install it on your device.

 What are viruses?